luisvmf/Power-Meter/README.md

  <p><img border="0" src="https://res.luisvmf.com/powermeterluisvmfcom/screenshot.png" width="90%"></p>

-To download the program go to <a href="https://powermeter.luisvmf.com" target="_blank">powermeter.luisvmf.com</a>.
+To download binary releases of  the program go to <a href="https://powermeter.luisvmf.com" target="_blank">powermeter.luisvmf.com</a>.
 Use the instructions below only if you want to build from source.

 To build the Linux version use the scripts build-linux-32.sh for ia32 linux and build-linux-64.sh for x64 linux.
 You will need nodejs wget and g++ instaled on your system to use this script and a internet connection (the script will download an precompiled version of electron:http://electron.atom.io).

 To build the Windows version follow the instructions on file "windows build instructions".

-Download binary releases at:
-<a href="https://powermeter.luisvmf.com" target="_blank">powermeter.luisvmf.com</a>

 License: MIT